mk-ultron/metasignet/project-report.md

 5. **Web3 Integration Testing**: Blockchain transaction handling
 6. **End-to-End Workflow Testing**: Complete user journeys
 7. **User Acceptance Testing**: Real-world user testing with feedback collection

-### 5.2 Test Results

-Testing confirmed that the system meets all functional requirements:

-1. **Bluesky Integration**: Successfully authenticates and retrieves content
-2. **Image Processing**: Correctly generates and compares perceptual hashes
-3. **Local Verification**: Properly stores and retrieves local verification records
-4. **Blockchain Verification**: Successfully registers and verifies content on Ethereum
-5. **User Interface**: Provides intuitive access to all functionality
-6. **Progressive Web3**: Successfully implements dual verification paths

-### 5.3 Performance Analysis

-Performance testing revealed:

-- **Image Hash Generation**: Average of 0.3 seconds per image
-- **Blockchain Registration**: Average of 15 seconds per transaction
-- **UI Responsiveness**: Maintains performance with 50+ verification records
-- **Memory Usage**: Peak of 320MB with multiple images loaded
-- **Application Startup**: Average of 3.2 seconds

-### 5.4 User Feedback

-User testing provided valuable insights:

-- **Positive Feedback**:
-  - "I like that I can verify content without needing to understand blockchain"
-  - "The Bluesky integration makes it really convenient to use"
-  - "The verification certificates are professional and easy to share"
-  - "Being able to choose between blockchain and local verification is great"

-- **Constructive Feedback**:
-  - "The blockchain connection process could be simplified further"
-  - "I'd like to see support for video content verification"
-  - "It would be nice to have a mobile app version"
-  - "Add support for more social media platforms beyond Bluesky"

 ## 6. Challenges and Solutions